nozomiishii/dotfiles/README.md

 <a id="new-macbook?"></a>

 ## 📦 New Macbook?
-Awesome!!
+Awesome

 Turn On and Follow the guide

 - Full Name: Nozomi Ishii
 - Account name: nozomiishii

-**⚠️ Skip the AppleID sign in until the home screen. it takes time. ⚠️**
+⚠️ Skip the AppleID sign in until the home screen. it takes time. ⚠️

-**Open Apple ID with Spotlight**
+### Open Apple ID with Spotlight

 ```txt
   ⌘ + space Apple ID
 ```

-**Sign in your iCloud and App Store, when you get to the home screen. (to get apps using mas command)**
+Sign in your iCloud and App Store, when you get to the home screen.
+(to get apps using mas command)

 💡 If you can't use your personal apple ID on your company computer, install xcode manually from the App Store.

-**🍎 Apple ID**
+### 🍎 Apple ID

 - Edit your profile photo